pvpxan/MVVMTemplate/README.md

 # MVVMTemplate
-Sample application and template for using code from StreamlineMVVM Framwork.
+Sample application and template for using code from StreamlineMVVM Framework.
 Has custom dialog messages.